girishc24/Portfolio-Web-App/README.md

 "# Portfolio-Web-App"
-"Using Django and HTML, Javascript"
+"Using Django and HTML,CSS, Javascript"